wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/okta.rst

       server.xsrf.whitelist: ["/_plugins/_security/saml/acs", "/_plugins/_security/saml/logout", "/_opendistro/_security/saml/acs", "/_opendistro/_security/saml/logout", "/_opendistro/_security/saml/acs/idpinitiated"]

 #.
 Change the logout configuration in the Wazuh dashboard.

-   To change the logout configuration, replace the this.router.get({path: `auth/logout` section of the   route.js file with the following setting.
-The file path is /usr/share/wazuh-dashboard/plugins/securityDashboards/server/auth/types/saml/routes.js.
+   To change the logout configuration, replace the ``this.router.get({path: `auth/logout` `` section of the ``route.js`` file with the following setting.
+The file path is ``/usr/share/wazuh-dashboard/plugins/securityDashboards/server/auth/types/saml/routes.js``.
 It is recommended to back up this file before the configuration is made.

    .. code-block:: console